unparalleled-js/docs-1/docs/oem/admin-console/customers.md

 The settings page allows changing the configuration on the customer account.
 This includes:
 - Subscription
 - External ID
+- IFrame origin URL (for Workato Embedded/Embedded connection widget only)
 - Deleting the customer account

 ### Subscription